 Spanish timeshare laws

 The Spanish timeshare laws 42/1998 and 4/2012 are not limited to the strict transposition of the European Directives and provide a more complete regulation within the context of Spanish civil, private and commercial law.
-They define a maximum duration of 50 years for timeshare schemes (systems, regimes) starting with the registration of the scheme as a public deed, its inscription in the land register and completion of the building of the resort.
-Once the scheme has expired as a result of the term having elapsed, holders shall not be entitled to compensation of any kind.
+They define a maximum duration of 50 years for timeshare scheme (regimes, systems) starting with the registration of the scheme as a public deed, its inscription in the land register and completion of the building of the resort.
+Once the system has expired as a result of the term having elapsed, holders shall not be entitled to compensation of any kind.

 The contracts based on this scheme must show the end date.
 They can be cancelled within 3 month after signing if they do not comply with the law, and after this period with pecuniary sanctions.

 Subject of the law is the usage right of accomodations.
 The law 42/1998 defines: “The purpose of this law is to regulate the constitution, use, transfer and annulment of a timeshare right to real estate, which provides for its holder the entitlement to enjoy, on an exclusive basis and for a specific period of each year, accommodation that can be used independently …”.
-The current law 4/2012 defines: “The timeshare right of properties gives its holder the faculty to enjoy, exclusive for a specific period each year, consecutive or alternate, accommodation capable of independent use …”.
-This means only “fixed periodes (weeks)” are allowed which optionally can be exchanged within an exchange system based on a separate contract.
+The current law 4/2012 defines: “The timeshare right of properties gives its holder the faculty to enjoy, with character exclusive for a specific period each year, consecutive or alternate, accommodation capable of independent use …”.
+This means only “fixed periodes (weeks)” are allowed which optionally can be exchanged.

 Article 30 of the law 4/2012 regulates the yearly allowed increase of maintenance fee according to the Consumer Price Index (CPI) published by the Spanish National Institute of Statistics, unless the timeshare owner and timeshare users have established another method to update the fee.